 Nicholas Zork is a singer-songwriter, composer, liturgical musician, guitarist and lecturer on topics in theology, worship and the arts.
 He leads worship, teaches, and performs at conferences and music venues around the United States and abroad.
 Nicholas serves as director of the Andrews University Music and Worship Conference, which he helped found in 2004.
 He is the editor of Best Practices for Adventist Worship, an email newsletter published by the North American Division.
 And he is the minister for worship and the arts at Church of the Advent Hope in Manhattan.

-Nicholas received a BA in Music and Religion from Andrews University in 2003 and an MA in Theology with a concentration in Theology and the Arts from Fuller Theological Seminary in 2009.
-He is currently a PhD Candidate in Theology with a concentration in Worship and Culture at Fuller Theological Seminary.
+Nicholas has a BA in Music and Religion from Andrews University (2003) and an MA (2009) and a PhD (2018) in Theology from Fuller Theological Seminary.
 In his spare time, Nicholas enjoys playing soccer and discovering new restaurants (and he hopes these two activities will offset one another).

 Stephen Zork, Professor of Music, has served as Director of Choral Studies at Andrews University since 1991.
 He holds a Master of Music degree in choral conducting from Pacific Lutheran University.
 In addition to his conducting responsibilities with the Andrews University Department of Music choirs, he maintains a studio of choral conducting students and oversees the graduate choral conducting degree.
 The University Singers under his direction tour internationally and throughout the United States.